 If artists are not members of a collecting society, this also means that they must enforce cease and desist claims (i.e. the unauthorized user must immediately stop using the work) and any payments of (retrospective) compensation, as well as possible damages, themselves.

-Generally speaking, the German artist may prohibit the further use and claim (retrospective) general compensation, as well as compensation for damages (if such damages can be proven).
+Generally speaking, the German designer may prohibit the further use and claim (retrospective) general compensation, as well as compensation for damages (if such damages can be proven).
 He/She can find the responsible individual through the disclaimer on the website and may contact him/her with his/her claims via email.

 Pursuing these rights will be difficult, however, because the unauthorized user is a resident of China and therefore outside the EU.
 Any further legal action is therefore only practical if large sums are at stake, which is unlikely in this example.

 Example of the general procedure in the event of the unauthorized use of works: